amolmishra23/datasciencecoursera/README.md

-# datasciencecoursera
+# Data science coursera
-This repo is for the data science specialization course on Coursera
+This repo is for the completion of data science specialization course offered by John's Hopkins university on Coursera.